Helena Bajaj Larsen

 Recently, Helena was shortlisted for the Grazia Young Fashion Achievers Award and was one of the top 20 finalists for the WGSN X ARTS THREAD Future Creator Award.
 She was also one of the 5 selected young brands of the Lakmé Gen Next Mumbai Fashion Week competition.
 Each season they select 5 young designers to showcase their work among established Indian designers at the country’s largest fashion event.
 In March, she launched a line of home products with the concept store Comptoir 102 in Dubai – the launch was done in collaboration with ART DUBAI (art fair).

 In May, she presented her collection in New Zealand as a finalist for the iD International Emerging Designer Awards 2018.
 Following the event, she was awarded the Gold Prize for Textiles in the (IDA) International Design Awards.
-This month she took part in the Feeric 33 New Talents competition.
-Currently she is preparing for her New York Fashion Week showcase in September thanks to sponsorship by the CAAFD (Council of Aspiring American Fashion Designers).
+In July, she took part in the Feeric 33 New Talents competition.
+In September, she was given the chance to showcase at New York Fashion Week thanks to sponsorship by the CAAFD (Council of Aspiring American Fashion Designers).
 Recently she was selected as a finalist for Vogue Italia’s Scouting for India Initiative and will also be opening a permanent retail space in Dubai launching end of March as part of the DIFC DESIGN HOUSE GATE AVENUE competition.